drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/how/main.md

 4. [Code](how_to_include_code_in_markdown) (which will only be displayed but not run);
 5. [Hyperlinks](how_to_include_a_hyperlink_in_markdown)

-The syntax is relatively straightforward and the following is a good guide:
+A more detailed guide is given in Section~ref{}.

 <https://www.markdownguide.org/cheat-sheet/>

 ## Write basic LaTeX

-Jupyter notebooks allow for markdown cells to not only include markdown but also include mathematics using another "mark up" language called $\LaTeX$.
+Jupyter notebooks allow for markdown cells to not only include markdown but also include mathematics using another mark up language called $\LaTeX$.
 Here is a brief overview of the syntax for arithmetic operations:

 - `$a+b$` gives: $a + b$: